sdiehl/wiwinwlh/tutorial.md

 undocumented as well.

-For developers coming to Haskell from other language ecosystems that favor the former philosophy (e.g., Python, Javascript, Ruby), seeing  *thousands of libraries without the slightest hint of documentation or description of purpose* can be unnerving.
+For developers coming to Haskell from other language ecosystems that favor the former philosophy (e.g., Python, JavaScript, Ruby), seeing  *thousands of libraries without the slightest hint of documentation or description of purpose* can be unnerving.
 It is an open question whether the current cultural state of Hackage is sustainable in light of these philosophical differences.